 The purpose of the Certificate of Attendance course is to provide an educational platform, offered through NANS, to educate and train physician providers on the evidence-based and appropriate utilization of implantable therapies for pain management (dorsal root ganglion stimulation, spinal cord stimulation, and intrathecal drug delivery).
-The course will consist of 2 educational parts, including a hands-on cadaver lab, where implantation techniques are reviewed.
-Further, attendees will have scheduled didactics focusing on the core objectives described below.
+The course will consist of two educational parts, including a hands-on cadaver lab, where implantation techniques are reviewed.
+Further, attendees will have scheduled didactics focusing on the course learning objectives.

-This course is designed for those who have already completed residency and/or Accreditation Council for Graduate Medical Education (ACGME) fellowship training and are interested in formalizing neuromodulation in their practice.
+This course is designed for those who have already completed an ACGME fellowship training and are interested in formalizing neuromodulation in their practice.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Congress of Neurological Surgeons (CNS) and the North American Neuromodulation Society.
 The CNS is accredited by ACCME to provide continuing medical education for physicians.

 The CNS designates this live activity for a maximum of 9 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Upon completion of this educational activity, participants should be able to:

 - Describe the mechanisms of implantable pain therapies.

 - Identify appropriate patient indications and selection criteria for use of spinal cord stimulation and intrathecal drug delivery.

 - Recognize psychological considerations involved in patient selection for implantable neuromodulation therapies.